The researchers built an algorithm capable of capturing the emotions evoked by images and paintings.

 The classical computer vision acquisition work concerned literal content.
 "There are three dogs in the picture," or "someone is drinking coffee from a cup".
 Instead, we needed descriptions that would define the emotional content of an image.Leonidas Guibas

 The algorithm classifies images and paintings into one of eight emotional categories (from amazement to fun, from fear to sadness) and then explains in the written text what in those images justifies the emotional reading.

 Artificial intelligence is doing its job.
-They can "show" her an image she did not know, and in response she says how a human being might feel seeing it.
+They can "show" her an image that she did not know, and in response she says how a human being might feel to see it.